gtumanyan/SDI/Docs/building-win-x64.md

 ## Clone source code and prepare libraries

 Open Project with **Visual Studio 2026** and Clone a repository.
-You may use [Initial setup script](/scripts/setup.ps1) if you don't have git or the latest Visual Studio installed.
+You may run [Initial setup script](/scripts/setup.ps1) if you don't have git or the latest Visual Studio installed.
+The script downloads only required boost libraries reducing the boost footprint drastically.

 * Clone and update submodules: `git submodule update --init --recursive`
 * Open the **x64 Native Tools Command Prompt for VS 2026** (search in Start menu for "Developer Command Prompt").